 Concentration – the ability to ignore disturbing thoughts and feelings in order to focus on the task at hand.

-Empathy – the ability to predict and analyse other people’s actions and feelings so that your actions will be aligned with other people’s feelings.
+Empathy the ability to predict and analyze other people’s actions and feelings so that your actions will be aligned with other people’s feelings.

-Playfulness – “the ability to use past feelings, ideas and behavior appropriately to enrich the solution of problems and to add enjoyment to life”.
+Playfulness – the ability to use past feelings, ideas, and behaviors appropriate to enrich the solution of problems and to add enjoyment to life.

-Tolerance of ambiguity – the ability to handle the ambiguous situation and to formulate clear and effective solutions even in complicated situations.
+Tolerance of ambiguity the ability to handle ambiguous situations and to formulate clear and effective solutions even in complicated situations.

-Suppression – the ability to hold one’s emotion and thoughts and be able to wait appropriate time to express such emotions.
+Suppression – the ability to hold one’s emotions and thoughts and be able to wait an appropriate time to express such emotions.

 Substitution of thoughts and emotions – the ability to consciously change or substitute negative thoughts with positive ones in order to meet the demands of the situations.

 Stress in academic settings